hallpaz/MLforNewMedia/docs/deepimplicits.md

 We are used to apply neural networks to solve binary (and not binary) classification problems in many domains.
 We can frame the implicit surface representation problem as a binary classification problem by asking the following question: **is this 3D point inside or outside the surface?**

-Occupancy Networks [X] builds upon this idea by using a neural network to approximate a continuous scalar field that assigns to every location $ p \in R^3 $ an occupancy probability between 0 and 1.
+Occupancy Networks [X] builds upon this idea by using a neural network to approximate a continuous scalar field that assigns to every location \(p \in R^3\) an occupancy probability between 0 and 1.
 This way, the decision boundary of this classificator implicitly represents the object's surface.

 To give some generalization abilities to the network, it is condiotioned over a latent code of the shape.
 For instance, if we have a dataset of point clouds, we can use PointNet to encode the point cloud into a low dimensional latent code and feed it to the network along the 3D space coordinate we want to classify.